ElisabethHuhn/AndroidArchitectureExample3/README.md

 * Coroutines / flows
 * LiveData
   * Actually, Id like to make the argument that flows should replace LiveData

+*Coding Guidelines*
+* Each UI element should have a testTag assigned to it
+* The name of the test tag should match the name of any string resource assigned to the UI element
+* Each UI Route / Screen should:
+  * have a smoke test script
+  * be in a separate file
+  * be in the Nav Graph

 # Architecture and its Effects on Testing
 I initially wrote this app with an MVVM architecture,